Grief: The natural emotional response resulting from a significant loss – especially the death of a loved one.

 Some people cry, laugh, busy themselves with work, vomit, or even feel nothing at all.
-Some recover quickly, others take a much longer time.
+While some people recover quickly, others take a much longer time.
 Some people move through and around denial, anger, bargaining, depression, acceptance, then back to anger again.
 Grief is a natural healing process and there’s no right way to do it.

 For some people, grief can become too painful and grow into something totally different like depression or anxiety.
 Other times it may last far too long and take over a person’s life for years on end, this is called prolonged or complicated grief.

 Bereavement and grief aren’t light-hearted topics.
 Bereavement refers to the process of recovering from the death of a loved one, and grief is a reaction to any form of loss.
 Both encompass a wide range of emotions such as fear, anger and deep, deep sadness.